Allergen management

 Allergens are taken into account during storage.
 The products with the most allergens are listed at the bottom of the racks.
 Products without allergens are placed at the top of the rack.
 Open packages are never placed in storage.
 This is to prevent possible cross-contamination.
 All packages are also cleaned before they are placed in storage.

-If it appears that products have been placed incorrectly or dirty packaging is in storage, an estimation of the possible cross-contamination must occur.
+If it appears that products have been placed incorrectly or packaging is in storage, an estimation of the possible cross-contamination must occur.
 In the event of possible cross-contamination, these products will be destroyed.
 Or if the recipe (allergens) allows this to be processed after cleaning the packaging.

 Weighing additives